-China and the UK have managed to conclude new trade deals, although the future of UK steel products is still not clear.
+Many countries how now manged to conclude new trade deals, although the future of some products within the deals is still not clear.

-The countdown is on to the 9 July deadline that President Trump proposed back in April after announcing the tariff increases.
-If no trade deal is concluded or if President Trump does not extend the deadline, many countries face large increases on the prices of goods imported into the USA.
+The 9 July 2025 deadline that President Trump proposed back in April after announcing the tariff increases has long passed.
+If no trade deal has been concluded or if President Trump does not extend the deadlines, many countries face large increases on the prices of goods imported into the USA.
+Some are likely to receive a letter from President Trump informing them of the tariff with no negotiation.

 Far Eastern countries may be hit with country specific tariffs of between 24% and 49% and additional tariffs of between 20% and 100% for specific products, based on the country of origin.
 The highest tariff rate could be 149%!